MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.65.md

 (iv) We require that hunters using a muzzleloader must hunt from a stand elevated 10 feet (3 m) or more above the ground.

+(v) We prohibit the use of pursuit dogs while hunting white-tailed deer.

 (4) [Reserved]

 (g) *Mackay Island National Wildlife Refuge.* Refer to § 32.52(e) for regulations.

 (h) *Occoquan Bay National Wildlife Refuge.* (1)-(2) [Reserved]

-(3) *Big game hunting.* We allow hunting of deer on designated areas of the refuge subject to the following conditions:
+(3) *Big game hunting.* We allow hunting of white-tailed deer on designated areas of the refuge subject to the following conditions:

-(i) You must possess and carry a refuge permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System) and be selected in the refuge lottery to hunt.
+(i) You must possess and carry a signed refuge permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System) and be selected in the refuge lottery to hunt.

-(ii) Hunters must certify/qualify weapons and ammunition and view an orientation session online prior to issuance of a permit.

-(iii) We only allow shotguns with slugs during the firearm season.
+(ii) We only allow shotguns with slugs during the firearm season.

-(iv) Hunters must remove all hunting equipment from the refuge at the end of each day's hunt (see § 27.93 of this chapter).

-(v) We prohibit organized deer drives.
+(iii) We prohibit organized deer drives.
 We define a “deer drive” as an organized or planned effort to pursue, drive, chase, or otherwise frighten or cause deer to move in the direction of any person(s) who is part of the organized or planned hunt and known to be waiting for the deer.

+(iv) We prohibit the use of pursuit dogs while hunting deer.

+(v) Hunters must certify and qualify weapons and ammunition at a refuge-approved range and view the refuge orientation session online prior to issuance of a refuge permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System).

 (4) [Reserved]

 (i) *Plum Tree Island National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of migratory waterfowl, gallinule, and coot on designated areas of the refuge subject to the following conditions:

-(i) We require migratory game bird hunters to obtain a permit through a lottery administered by the Virginia Department of Game and Inland Fisheries.
-We require hunters to possess and carry that permit, along with their State hunting license and stamps, while hunting migratory game birds on the refuge.
+(i) We require migratory game bird hunters to obtain and carry a permit through a lottery administered by the Virginia Department of Game and Inland Fisheries.

-(ii) We prohibit jump-shooting by foot or boat.

-(iii) You must hunt from a blind, as assigned by the hunting permit.
+(ii) You must hunt from a blind, as assigned by the hunting permit.

+(iii) We allow the use of dogs consistent with State regulations.

 (2)-(4) [Reserved]